Monday, May 30, 2022

 Delaware City

-On Friday we delayed our departure from Chesapeake City to take advantage of the favorable tide.
+On Friday, we delayed our departure from Chesapeake City to take advantage of the favorable tide.
 And favorable it was.
-Next Chapter cruised at 12mph for the long 17 mile cruise to Delaware City.
+Next Chapter cruised at 12 mph for the long 17-mile cruise to Delaware City.

-The ship in the picture was really a lot bigger than it appears as we contended with her in the what suddenly seemed like a very narrow canal.
-The closer she got the smaller the canal seemed to get.
+The ship in the picture was really a lot bigger than it appears, as we contended with her in the what suddenly seemed like a very narrow canal.
+The closer she got, the smaller the canal seemed to get.

-One of the problems you run into when you have a lot of current pushing the boat is the amount of water going across the rudders is reduced there by reducing your steering which causes the captain’s lower sphincter to tighten significantly when in close quarters with a big ship.
+One of the problems you run into when you have a lot of current pushing the boat is the amount of water going across the rudders is reduced there by reducing your steering, which causes the captain’s lower sphincter to tighten significantly when in close quarters with a big ship.

 Delaware City is another one of those very small towns with not much there.
-However, taking your boat into the marina and experiencing the dock master, Tim is worth the trip.
-First off you have to pull in a narrow shoaled inlet from the north and enter a very narrow creek with a lot of current.
-You do not enter the creek without permission from Tim the Dock Master!
+However, taking your boat into the marina and experiencing the dock master, Tim, is worth the trip.
+First off, you have to pull in a narrow shoaled inlet from the north and enter a very narrow creek with a lot of current.
+You do not enter the creek without permission from Tim, the dock master!
 He will yell at you and tell you to go back out and wait to be called.
-Then once you get in and get your assignment you approach the dock.
+Then, once you get in and get your assignment, you approach the dock.
 Have your lines ready!
-When you hand over the lines to Tim and his assistant they take control of your vessel.
-Once they have the lines he will tell you hands off the controls.
+When you hand over the lines to Tim and his assistant, they take control of your vessel.
+Once they have the lines, he will tell you, “Hands off the controls.”
 They then proceed to spin your boat around in the current with nothing but the lines from the dock.
-It is both fascinating and hair raising all at the same time.
+It is both fascinating and hair-raising all at the same time.

 Thursday, May 19, 2022